 7. Denver Museum of Nature and Science

 The Denver Museum of Nature and Science is one of Denver’s top museums and it’s one that the whole family will enjoy.
-It’s gigantic and there’s something for everyone here.
-There’s a Discovery Center for the little ones in your party; it’s almost big enough to be considered its own children’s museum.
+It’s gigantic, and there’s something for everyone here.
+There’s a Discovery Center for the little ones at your party; it’s almost big enough to be considered its own children’s museum.

 8. Denver Art Museum